v1.1.1 · for VS Code & Cursor

 From the Marketplace

-Get it directly from the VS Code Marketplace, search for Dev Code Tracker in the Extensions panel, or run it from your shell:
+Search for Dev Code Tracker in the Extensions panel and click Install.
+Or run it from your shell:

 $code --install-extension KuldipsinhParmar.dev-code-tracker